 Living our lives as if Earth is infinite and shock resistant as we are doing today, is pushing our planet towards a series of tipping points that will become the greatest existential threat to humanity.
 Decades of exponential consumption and population growth have come to imperil the Earth’s climate and life-supporting systems, while reinforcing social and economic inequalities globally.

 Too often, interconnected crises are viewed in siloes, when there is an urgent need to address them as one integrated challenge.
 The Planetary Emergency Plan, which was drafted in partnership with the Potsdam Institute for Climate Impact Research (PIK), aims to do just that.

-The first edition of the Planetary Emergency Plan was launched at WWF’s Leaders for Nature and People event in September 2019, on the sidelines of the UN Climate Action Summit.
-The Plan has since been infused into international discussions on climate, biodiversity, sustainable development and global risks, providing The Club of Rome with unprecedented entry-points at the highest levels of decision-making.
+Since being launched at the UN Climate Action Summit in 2019, the Planetary Emergency Plan has been infused into international discussions on climate, biodiversity, sustainable development and global risks.
 It forms the foundation of a global Planetary Emergency Partnership and has inspired global campaigns and policy efforts.

 COVID-19 has further exposed our vulnerabilities and reinforced the case for emergency action.
 Therefore, the Planetary Emergency Plan 2.0 accurately reflects the convergence of three urgent crises (climate, biodiversity and health) and guides the work of the Planetary Emergency Partnership post-COVID.